New polarimetric study of the galactic X-ray burster GX 13+1: Observations

 \subsection{IXPE}

-\ixpe is a joint mission of NASA and the Italian Space Agency (ASI) that was launched on 9 December 2021.
-The observatory comprises three grazing incidence mirror assembly modules, each having a detector unit (DU), hosting an X-ray detector sensitive to polarization, the Gas Pixel Detector (GPD), in the focal plane \citep{Costa2001,Baldini21}.
-A description of the mission and of the instrument on board is given in \citet{Soffitta21}, and \citet{Weisskopf2022}.
+\ixpe is a joint mission of the National Aeronautics and Space Administration (NASA) and the Italian Space Agency (Agenzia Spaziale Italiana, ASI) that was launched on 2021 December~9.
+The observatory comprises three grazing-incidence mirror assembly modules, each of which has a polarization-sensitive X-ray detector unit (DU) in the focal plane \citep{Costa2001, Baldini21}.
+A description of the mission and of the instrument on board is given in \citet{Soffitta21} and \citet{Weisskopf2022}.

-\ixpe observed \source two times, the first one performed in October 2023, reported in B24, and the present standing since 25 February 2024 at 13:34 UTC until 27 February at 12:59 UTC for a total exposure time of about 90~ks in each DU (see Table~\ref{tab:observations} and the light curve in Fig.~\ref{fig:lc}).
-Data have been processed for model-independent polarimetric analysis using the \textsc{ixpeobssim} package version 30.2.1 \citep{Baldini2022}.
-Spectral and spectro-polarimetric analysis was performed using \textsc{HEASoft} version 6.33 and the standard \textsc{FTOOLS} \citep{heasoft} with the \ixpe CALDB released on 28 February 2024.
+\ixpe observed \source twice: the first observation was conducted in October 2023, as reported in B24, and the second took place from 2024 February 25, at 13:34 UTC to 2024 February 27, at 12:59 UTC, with a total exposure time of approximately 90~ks for each DU (see Table~\ref{tab:observations} and the light curve in Fig.~\ref{fig:lc}).
+Data were processed for model-independent polarimetric analysis using the \textsc{ixpeobssim} package version 30.2.1 \citep{Baldini2022}.
+Spectral and spectropolarimetric analysis was performed using \textsc{HEASoft} version 6.33 and the standard \textsc{FTOOLS} \citep{heasoft}, with the \ixpe Calibration Database (CALDB) that was released on 2024 February 28.
 Source photons were selected in a circular region with a radius of 100\arcsec\ centered at the source position.
 As recommended by \citet{DiMarco_2023}, given the brightness of the source, the background was not subtracted.
-The unweighted analysis is performed with \textsc{ixpeobssim}, while the weighted analysis is adopted for the spectropolarimetric analysis as suggested by \citet{DiMarco_2022}.
+The unweighted analysis was performed with \textsc{ixpeobssim}, while the weighted analysis was adopted for the spectropolarimetric analysis, as suggested by \citet{DiMarco_2022}.